 Every February, Montevideo, and Uruguay play host to colorful Carnival celebrations—it's one of the best things about Uruguay.

 Parades and parties are on a smaller scale than Brazil, though that's not necessarily a bad thing.

 Just be sure to watch your pockets as thieves prefer to operate amongst the large crowds of tourists.

 5. Party in Punta del Este

-From late December to February, Punta del Este hosts wealthy vacationers from Argentina and Brazil.
+Punta del Este hosts wealthy vacationers from Argentina and Brazil from late December to February

-They come by boat and plane to soak up the sun at the best time of year on Bikini Beach, and party until sunrise at the nearby discotecas in La Barra.
+They come by boat and plane to soak up the sun at the best time of year on Bikini Beach, and party until sunrise at the nearby dance clubs in La Barra.

 The cost of accommodation skyrockets during this time, with luxury apartments going for thousands of dollars per week.

 Luckily, there are a few hostels in Punta Del Este, where you can still grab a dorm bed for a relatively cheap $20 – $30 per night.

 6. Go Off the Grid in Cabo Polonio

-Cabo Polonio is a small fishing village a few hours East of Punta del Este by bus.
-Aside from the lighthouse, which is still in operation, there's no outside electricity available.
+Cabo Polonio is a small fishing village a few hours east of Punta del Este by bus.
+Aside from the lighthouse, which is still in operation, there was no outside electricity available when I visited.

-Residents depend on renewable sources of energy, including solar panels and small, modern windmills.
-Drinking water is collected from wells.
+Residents depended on renewable sources of energy, including solar panels and small, modern windmills.
+Drinking water was collected from wells.

 January is the busiest month when the cost of a bed triples to at least $30 per night, and the hamlet is filled with an international mix of hippies from South America and around the world.